Leadwerks/Documentation/3dtransform.md

 This is useful for iterating over parts of a composite object, especially when dynamically modifying objects in a hierarchy.

-## Transforming a Point
+## Space Transformations

-One of the most powerful techniques in 3D games is the ability to transform points, vectors, and other data from one entity's space to another.
+One of the most powerful aspects of entity hierarchies is the ability to transform points, normals, vectors, and other data between different coordinate spaces.

-You can think of space transformations as data relative to another entity.
-For example, if an entity is positioned at (10,0,0), and its not rotated, what would the position (11,0,0) be relative to that entity?
-The answer is (1,0,0).

-If the entity was positioned at (10,0,0) and its rotation was (0,180,0), the position (11,0,0) relative to the entity would be (-1,0,0), since the entity is spun around 180 degrees.
+It's important to understand these concepts:

+- World or Global Space: Coordinates relative to the world origin.
+- Local Space: Coordinates relative to an entity's own origin.
+- Parent Space: Coordinates relative to the parent entity, if any.

+Suppose you have a point in world space and want to find its position relative to an entity, or vice versa.
+Leadwerks provides transformation functions to facilitate these conversions.

 ## Transforming a Normal